peppishroom/ufo-sightings/README.md

 **Data**

-The notebook expects a CSV file named ufo_sighting.csv with columns for latitude and longitude.
-The sample data contains geographic coordinates of UFO sightings.
+The notebook expects a CSV file named ufo_sighting.csv, of which I have used the columns for latitude and longitude.

 **Results**